UNODISASTER/UNODisaster/README.md

 Yet, all of these concerns, opportunities, methods, and consequences remain unanswer, unnoticed, and are without consequence for emergency management itself.

+## Science and Technology Integration or What Could be Integrated with EM Practice

+## Training Development or How to Integrate Technology with EM